 I was a little disappointed when I found out the Flying Fish wasn't unique to downtown Little Rock (Memphis has one too), but it doesn't stop me from loving this place.
 The place has no pretense at all.
 You order at a counter and wait for your number to be called.
 Everything fried is available here from catfish and hush puppies to okra.
 They also have some healthier seafood options and chicken.
 The atmosphere is a can't miss, but it's very casual.

 Iriana's might just be the best pizza in downtown Little Rock (Vino's is another good place to try).
-You won't find too many tourists here, but locals love their sweep the floor pizza.
+You won't find too many tourists here, but locals love their "Clean the Floor pizza," with pepperoni, Canadian bacon, sausage, peppers, onions, mushrooms, and black olives.
 They serve a thick crust, but not quite "Chicago style."

 Sonny Williams is fine dining and a little pricy, but some say it's the best steak in the city.
 If you're looking for a nice evening out, Sonny Williams will not disappoint.
 They do serve a few items besides steak, but the steak is the real draw.